MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 ## Simple legend

-If you add label attributes to your plots, you can call the `axislegend` function to add a legend with all labeled plots to the current axis.
+If you add label attributes to your plots, you can call the `axislegend` function to add a legend with all labeled plots to the current axis, or optionally to one you pass as the first argument.

 \begin{examplefigure}{svg = true}
 ```julia